cyberwahid01/2.2-Observing-ICMP-Traffic/README.md

 </p>

 <h1>Microsoft Azure Compute and Networking 🪟 - Observing ICMP Traffic (Internet Control Message Protocol)</h1>
-This section outlines the process of using Powershell within the Windows 10 Virtual Machine to send a Ping (Packet Internet Groper) request to the Linux Virtual Machine, and observing the resulting reply from the Linux Virtual Machine in Wireshark Network Protocol Analyzer. <br />
+This section outlines the process of using Powershell within the Windows 10 Virtual Machine to send a Ping (Packet Internet Groper) request to the Linux Virtual Machine, and observing the resulting reply from the Linux Virtual Machine in Wireshark Network Protocol Analyzer. <br /> (Link Back to Main Project Contents Page is at the Bottom of this Repo)

 <h2>Environments and Technologies Used</h2>